Non-solvable torsion-free virtually solvable groups: minimal TFNS groups

-\begin{lemma} Let $S$ be a finitely generated, torsion free group which is virtually solvable and of finite Hirsch length.
+\begin{lemma} Let $S$ be a minimal TFNS group which is not virtually abelian.
 Then $S$ has normal subgroups $V\leq{U}\leq\widetilde{S}$ such that $S/U$ is crystallographic, $U/V$ is finite, $V/I(V)$ has positive rank and $U/V$ acts effectively on $V/I(V)$. \end{lemma}

-\begin{proof} We may clearly assume that $S\not=1$, and so $S$ is infinite.
-Since $S$ is finitely generated and virtually solvable it has a normal subgroup $T$ of finite index which is solvable and has infinite abelianization.
-Clearly $T\leq\widetilde{S}$.
-Since $\widetilde{S}/T'$ is finitely generated and virtually abelian, it has a maximal finite normal subgroup.
-This subgroup is characteristic in $\widetilde{S}/T'$, and so is normal in $S/T'$.
-Let $U$ be the preimage in $S$ of this subgroup.
-Then $U\leq\widetilde{S}$ and is normal in $S$.
-Let $A=\sqrt{S/U}\leq\widetilde{S}/U$.
-Then $A$ has finite index in $S/U$, and so is finitely generated.
-The torsion subgroup $tA$ is trivial, since it is a finite normal subgroup of $\widetilde{S}/U$.
-Since $A=\sqrt{S/U}$ and is torsion free and virtually abelian, it is abelian.
-It is also its own centralizer in $S/U$, and so $(S/U)/A$ embeds in $Aut(A)$.
-Hence $S/U$ is crystallographic.
+\begin{proof} Since $S$ is finitely generated, virtually solvable and infinite it has a normal subgroup $T$ of finite index which is solvable and has infinite abelianization.
+Let $G=S/I(T)$, $A=T/I(T)$ and and $B=C_G(A))$.
+Then $A\leq\zeta{B}$ and $[B:A]$ is finite, and so $B'$ is finite \cite[10.1.4]{Ro}.
+Hence also $I(B)$ is finite, and $A$ embeds in $B/I(B)$.
+Since $G/B$ acts effectively on $A$, it also acts effectively on $B/I(B)$.